nealbrophy/LinuxCommandGenerator_v1.1/README.md

 ---

 ### UX
 The site is intended to be above all else, clean and simple.
 It was developed mobile first and should be easy & pleasant to use regardless of user device.
-The colour scheme is and fonts should suggest a 1950s retro style.
+I deliberately wanted to avoid navbars and multi-page linking to keep the site as simple to use and navigate as possible.
+The colour scheme is and fonts should suggest a 1950s retro style as I wanted bold, bright, and vibrant (bordering on gaudy) look.

 #### User Stories
 - As a Linux user I would like a simple repository of useful commands which is easy to navigate and understand.